Riverscapes/riverscapes-docs-site/docs/get-involved/database.md

 ## What about GIS?

 Basic SQL is not geospatial.
 I recommend learning the SQL language before delving further into geospatial databases.
-But if you're keen then you should know that we are using the open source [geopackage](https://www.geopackage.org/) to store GIS data on desktop computers (no more ShapeFiles!) and the [PostGIS](https://postgis.net/) extension to serve GIS data from online servers.
+But if you're keen then you should know that we are using the open source [GeoPackage](https://www.geopackage.org/) to store GIS data on desktop computers (no more ShapeFiles!) and the [PostGIS](https://postgis.net/) extension to serve GIS data from online servers.

 Not convinced?
-As of November 2020 the outputs of the following tools are already geopackage SQLite databases:
+As of November 2020 the outputs of the following tools are already GeoPackage SQLite databases:

 - [VBET](http://vbet.riverscapes.net)
 - [Confinement](http://confinement.riverscapes.net)
 - [RVD](http://rcat.riverscapes.net)

-We will soon migrate [BRAT](http://brat.riverscapes.net) to output a SQLite geopackage and stop using ShapeFiles.
+We will soon migrate [BRAT](http://brat.riverscapes.net) to output a SQLite GeoPackage and stop using ShapeFiles.
 The new reach typing tool for the Mississippi, as well as [GNAT](http://gnat.riverscapes.net/) will also use databases.
 Our reporting technology also relies on SQLite.

 -----------
 # Summary